district10/blog/_posts/post-0001-pandoc-readme.md

     <p>This is the abstract.</p>
     <p>It consists of two paragraphs.</p>

-Note: The `author` variable in the default templates expects a simple list or string.
-To use the structured authors in the example, you would need a custom template.
-For example:
+Variables can contain arbitrary YAML structures, but the template must match this structure.
+The `author` variable in the default templates expects a simple list or string, but can be changed to support more complicated structures.
+The following combination, for example, would add an affiliation to the author if one is given:

+    ---
+    title: The document title
+    author:
+    - name: Author One
+      affiliation: University of Somewhere
+    - name: Author Two
+      affiliation: University of Nowhere
+    ...

+To use the structured authors in the example above, you would need a custom
+template:

     $for(author)$
     $if(author.name)$